The Retail Sector’s Digital Transformation: HMY

 One of the ways to achieve this is through shopping apps.
 A good example is by looking at fashion brands and how these companies interact with their customers.

 These brands develop an individual profile that their users create.
-With the information obtained, they can get closer to them by providing appropriate new products in line with their tastes, let them know about promotions or available items that might interest them, etc.
+With the information obtained, they can get closer to them by providing appropriate new products in line with their tastes, letting them know about promotions or available items that might interest them, and so forth.

 Brand Survival For Retail Companies

 Omnichannel presence is a key element for retail companies.
 Brands that want to survive will have to make themselves present in all sales channels, and they must also be integrated, to offer a complete user experience.

 With respect to this integration, there are other aspects of shopping that users have assimilated online and now demand at physical stores.